 But these approaches do not work in a vacuum.
 Crandall emphasized that police efforts and neighborhood-level solutions are most effective when police, hospitals and communities work together towards common goals.

-And we cannot ignore access, she said — these efforts should be paired with concerted legislation action for “sensible licensing” of firearms, which she said includes background checks, decreasing access to high-velocity weapons, age restrictions, and restricting licenses for people with domestic violence offences, prior criminal convictions and certain mental health histories.
+And we cannot ignore access, she said — these efforts should be paired with concerted legislation action for “sensible licensing” of firearms, which she said includes background checks, decreasing access to high-velocity weapons, age restrictions, and restricting licenses for people with domestic violence offenses, prior criminal convictions, and certain mental health histories.

 “These are things that we would do for almost any other noncontroversial topic,” she said.
 “From a physics perspective, faster bullets do much more damage when they hit things and that’s what high-velocity weapons do.”

-The effects of chronic stress brought on by institutional racism and poverty needs more research, Crandall told me.
-The constant stress and fear of physical violence and injury in high-crime, poor neighborhoods she described as “incalculable.”
+The effects of chronic stress brought on by institutional racism and poverty need more research, Crandall told me.
+She described the fear of physical violence and injury that exists in high-crime, poor neighborhoods as “incalculable.”

 “The constant stress of poverty — not having enough money for education and healthcare and welfare — takes an extraordinary psychological toll.
 We don’t have the perfect way to measure it yet, but we know it’s there and it contributes to gun violence,” she said.